 We arrived at my brother’s around 1 a.m. after washing up and using the facilities at a nearby hotel.
 The next morning we woke up to snow.
 It was the Doctor’s first snow and he was whipping around the yard trying to figure it out.

 As much as I would have liked to stay longer, there was still no working power or water so we headed south looking for a bathroom to use.
-But a shower would have to wait until Indiana hours later.
+A shower would have to wait until Indiana hours later.

 Much like Zingerman’s, it was another food paradise… but with better prices.
-Everything could be sampled and it was unbelievable.
+Everything could be sampled!
 If I could’ve safely brought Amish butter back to San Diego, I would have.
 The samples we had were our breakfast until we hit Steak ‘n Shake an hour later.
 I’ve heard great things about Steak ‘n Shake.
 I ordered a trio of sliders and Paul’s burger looked good but I was craving something else.

-Ohio led us into Kentucky (where the grass really looks blue) and finally Evansville, Indiana, where we stayed the night and finally took showers.
+Ohio led us into Kentucky (where the grass really looks blue) and finally Evansville, Indiana, where we stayed the night where we finally took a shower.
 The hotel was the most expensive one on the trip but it was worth the money to get in early and relax.

 Ohio to Missouri: Food Poisoning Strikes